-Warehouse 21 (W21) is Santa Fe’s nationally acclaimed community center for youth entertainment, entrepreneurialism and artistic production for individuals under the age of 21.
-Located in the Railyard district of Santa Fe W21 is the premiere location for the youth of Santa Fe to gather, learn and express themselves.
+Warehouse 21 (W21) is Santa Fe’s nationally acclaimed community center for youth entertainment, entrepreneurship and artistic production for individuals under the age of 21.
+Located in the Railyard district of Santa Fe, W21 is the premiere location for the youth of the community to gather, learn, and express themselves.

-The building will be flexible and adapt over time.
-Its spaces shall be able to host a variety of functions.
+- The building is flexible and will continue to adapt over time.
+Its spaces are able to host a variety of functions.

-Warehouse 21 will be a warehouse.
-It will have an industrial character to reflect the utilitarian purpose of the facility and its setting in the Railyard.
+- Warehouse 21 IS a warehouse.
+It has an industrial character to reflect the utilitarian purpose of the facility and it's setting in the Railyard.

-It will have performance spaces capable of hosting concerts, dances, theater, films and community events.
+- It has performance spaces capable of hosting concerts, dances, theater, films and community events.

-Warehouse 21 shall be a place for art.
-It will have a variety of spaces to both make and display art.
+- Warehouse 21is a building established as a canvas for art; it has a variety of spaces to both make and display art.

-The building will be a canvas for art.
-The building will be designed so that young artists will decorate it and its appearance will change over time.
+- The building has been designed so that young artists will decorate it and it's appearance will continue to change over time.

-It will be place for community.
-Santa Feans of all ages will come to Warehouse 21 to gather, experience art and express themselves.
+- It is a place for community.
+Santa Feans of all ages go to Warehouse 21 to gather, experience art, and express themselves.